 If you are planning a Disney World vacation and aren’t too familiar with the property, you might run across mention of Disney’s Boardwalk vs. Disney Springs.
-People generally say how they love to spend an evening on Disney’s Boardwalk.
-Others will chime in that they prefer to go to Disney Springs for all the dining options and shopping.
+Guests generally say they love spending an evening on Disney’s Boardwalk.
+Meanwhile, others chime in that they prefer to go to Disney Springs for all the dining options and shopping.

 Disney’s Boardwalk vs. Disney Springs

-The backside of Disney’s Boardwalk Inn is designed to look like a turn-of-the-century seaside boardwalk.
-It even has wooden flooring.
-While on the Boardwalk, you’ll run into a variety of shops, dining venues, and activities.
+Disney’s Boardwalk was designed to look like a turn-of-the-century seaside boardwalk.
+It features an old-fashioned wooden boardwalk.
+While on the Boardwalk, you’ll run into a few shops, approximately 11 restaurants, and several recreational activities.

 - Morimoto Asia

 - Chef Art Smith’s Homecomin’

 - Blaze Pizza

 You can read more about these options in our guide to the best restaurants at Disney Springs.
 It includes tips for securing hard-to-get dining reservations at the venue.